Lamo2real/anime_analytics/README.md

 ![step functions workflow](images/step-functions-workflow.png)
 </br>
-*this is my AWS Step functions Orchestration workflow defined in json, but as you cann see it is vizualized from AWS Console*
+*this is my AWS Step functions Orchestration workflow defined in json, but as you can see it is vizualized from AWS Console*
 </br>
 </br>

+## Application
+The baseline is that I am leveraging a linear way of programming also known as a Procedural Paradigm. </br>
+Application is concluded of one main/initialazer function called `lambda_handler` in `transform_anime_data.py` to start the data trsnformation.
+The entire `./script` directory has all python codebase for docker to create an image of.
+Docker copies and installs the `requirements.txt` in the same directory `Dockerfile` is in.

 ## Contact
 For questions about the project, feel free to contact me on **lamochi02@gmail.com**.